 The structured data that are being published – e.g. as RDF on the Web of Data – is the result of current popular initiatives adopted by a growing number of actors from transversal domains (e.g. governments, city municipalities, etc.).
-Managing such data in order to make sense of it by producing services and applications for end-user consumption from government and public body data is presently a huge challenge for the research community, going towards a Value Web.
-From a business perspective, the (dynamic) composition of services using Big Structured Data stimulates the market.
+Making sense of these data by producing services and applications for end-user consumption from government and public body data is presently a huge challenge for the research community, going towards a Value Web.
+On the other hand, from a business perspective, the (dynamic) composition of services using Big Structured Data is an important market stimulator.

-These initiatives take into account methods for the creation, storage and consumption of increasing amountsof structured data and tools that make possible their application by end-users to real-life situations, as well as their evaluation.
-The final aim is to lower the barrier between end-users and ICTthrough contributions to the e-Society such as multilingual information, information visualisation, privacy and trust, rich multimedia retrieval, etc.
+These initiatives take into account methods for the creation, storage and consumption of increasing amounts of structured data and tools that make possible their application by end-users to real-life situations, as well as their evaluation.
+The final aim is to lower the barrier between end-users and ICT through contributions to the e-Society.
+These include multilingual information, information visualisation, privacy and trust, rich multimedia retrieval, personalized services, etc.

-The applications must be designed in such a way to help people use their knowledge at best and generate new knowledge in return, while keeping intact their privacy and confidentiality, whether it is in e-Culture,e-Government, e-Democracy, e-Health,orin other areas of the e-Society.
+Applications must enable people to use their knowledge at best and generate new knowledge in return, while keeping intact their privacy and confidentiality, whether it is in e-Culture, e-Government, e-Democracy, e-Health, or in other areas of the e-Society.
 Societal, ethics and policy aspects are also to be taken into consideration when empowering and designing ICT solutions.

-The 5th edition of the Meta4eS workshop aims at bringing together researchers, professionals and experts interested to discuss, demonstrate and share best practices, ideas and results around the creation, management and,particularly,consumption of structured data for the e-Society.
+The 7th edition of the Meta4eS workshop aims at bringing together researchers, professionals and experts interested to discuss, demonstrate and share best practices, ideas and results around the creation, management and, particularly, consumption of structured data for the e-Society.
 The focus will be both on scientific and technological research and on industrial use cases from various application domains.

 TOPICS OF INTEREST

-This year, Meta4eS has a special focus on cross-disciplinary communitiesand applications associated with Big Data in any possible domain (e.g., Culture, Tourism, Smart Manufacturing and Production, Smart City and Digital City, Health, Government and Public Sector, Environmental and Geo-Spatial, Ambient Assisted Living, Energy, Social Media, Online Communications and Marketing) and their impact on the e-Society.
+This year, Meta4eS has a special focus on cross-disciplinary communities and applications associated with Big Data in any possible domain (e.g., Culture, Smart Manufacturing and Production, Smart City and Digital City, Health, Government and Public Sector, Environmental and Geo-Spatial, Ambient Assisted Living, Energy, Social Media, Online Communications and Marketing) and their impact on the e-Society.

 Topics related to methods, tools and applications for the Big Data Value Chain for the e-Society and their evaluation are of interest.
 These include (but are not limited to) best practices, case studies and tendencies related to: